 Sisseton is a very small city located in the state of South Dakota.
 With a population of 2,412 people and just one neighborhood, Sisseton is the 54th largest community in South Dakota.

-Unlike some cities, Sisseton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sisseton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sisseton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sisseton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Sisseton who work in office and administrative support (12.62%), teaching (9.15%), and sales jobs (7.42%).

 In terms of college education, Sisseton is nearly on par with the US average for all cities of 21.84%: 17.35% of adults 25 and older in Sisseton have a bachelor's degree or advanced degree.